-The DA 67-10 forms are a series of five forms used during the Officer Evaluation Process.
-This series includes five forms introduced in April 2014 and was meant to optimize the methods of data collection compared to the DA 67-9 forms previously used.
-All DA 67-10 forms were revised in November 2015 - those editions are valid and used today.
-Fillable versions of the DA 67-10 forms are available for download forms.
+The DA 67-10 Forms is a set of five forms released by the U.S. Department of the Army (DA) and used during the Officer Evaluation Process.
+This series includes five forms introduced in April 2014 and was meant to optimize the methods of data collection compared to the DA Form 67-9 Series previously used.

-Being referred to as the DA 67 for short, the reports are often confused with the DD Form 67, Form Processing Action Request.
+The reports are often confused with DD Form 67, Form Processing Action Request.
 This form is part of the paperwork used to request a cancellation or revision to an existing Department of Defense (DoD) form or to add a new form to the DoD inventory.

 Use this form to provide the Department of Army Headquarters (HQDA) with information about the rated officer's competence, mental and physical condition and potential for promotion.